-THREATS:

-Uses looks, gestures and actions to make partner feel scared.
+THREATS: Uses looks, gestures and actions to make partner feel scared.
 Breaks and destroys things or abuses pets.
 Threatens to commit suicide, to leave or says that he/she will never let partner go.
-Threatens to report you to immigration, kill or hurt you and your loved once.
+Threatens to report you to immigration, kill or hurt you and your loved ones.
+CONTROL AND ISOLATION: Must know where partner is at all times, what they are doing and who they are with.
+Controls how partner dreases.
+Isolates partner from family, friends and other support systems.
+Makes them sok permission before going out.
+Makes partner feel guilty when they're away.
+May control telephone or vehicle access.